Palestinian Authority Martyrs Fund: Role in Palestinian society

+Criticism

+Critics, including Jewish communities, journalists, foreign politicians, and Israel often call the payments "pay for slay" and blame the payments for encouraging and incentivizing terrorism, such as car ramming and stabbings.

+In 2007, the World Bank argued that the fund did "not seem justified from a welfare or fiscal perspective."
+By 2014, mounting criticism of the payments led to the PA transferring management of the Martyrs Fund to the Palestinian Detainees and Ex-Detainees Affairs Commission, of the PLO, which now disburses the government-funding to recipients and their families.

+Reactions

 Israel

 Prime Minister Netanyahu called the payments "an incentive for murder".
-The Israeli government, describing the payments as glorifying terrorism, responded to the June 2016 murder of Hallel Yaffa Ariel by threatening to deduct the value of "martyr" payments from the tax revenue it pays to the PA.
+The Israeli government, describing the payments as "glorifying terrorism", responded to the June 2016 murder of Hallel Yaffa Ariel by threatening to deduct the value of "martyr" payments from the tax and customs revenue it pays to the PA.
+Palestinians reject the idea that money is a key motive and say that "attackers are driven by despair over the chokehold of half a century of Israeli occupation or a desire to avenge others killed by Israelis".

+The Washington Post's Fact Checker column examined Fund criticism by Netanyahu in "Does the Palestinian Authority pay $350 million a year to ‘terrorists and their families’?" and concluded that there were "Significant omissions and/or exaggerations.
+Some factual error may be involved but not necessarily."

 Speaking before the United Nations Security Council on 24 June 2017, Israeli ambassador Danny Danon, together with Oran Almog, one of the victims of the Maxim restaurant suicide bombing, demanded that the PA cease incentivizing terrorism by paying stipends to terrorists.

-In July 2018, the Knesset passed a law for Israel to deduct the amount of money that the Palestinian Authority gives to terrorists and their families from the taxes and tariffs Israel collects for the PA.
-In July 2021, Israel deducted NIS 597 million for 2020 from the tax money Israel collects on behalf of the PA.
-PA funding was NIS 517.4 million in 2019.
+Under the Deduction Law, also known as the "Pay-for-Slay Law", the Israeli government since 2018 has withheld a portion of the taxes and tariffs it collects on behalf of the PA in the amount that the PA pays in martyr payments.
+The amount withheld each month equals one-twelfth of the total stipends paid by the PA in the previous year.
+These funds are the largest source of income for the PA.
+In July 2021, Israel deducted NIS 597 million for 2020, compared to total PA funding of NIS 517.4 million in 2019.

 In September 2022 the Israeli government issued seizure orders for 10 million shekels that the PA transferred into the private accounts of security prisoners who were involved in deadly attacks.